matthias-bs/BresserWeatherSensorLW/README.md

  * \brief Get configuration data for uplink
  *
  * Get the configuration data requested in a downlink command and
- * prepare it as payload in a uplink response.
+ * prepare it as payload in an uplink response.
  *
  * \param cmd command
  * \param port uplink port